caizhitan/RSDE_Demo_BE/README.md

 ### File Class Diagram
 <img width="570" alt="image-2" src="https://github.com/caizhitan/RSDE_FE_Demo/assets/150103035/edd70f26-7e98-483b-b6e5-7cd6af9b39bb">

-- RSDE_BE uses typescript, by assigning every value a type, it is much easier to track variables in the system
+- RSDE_BE uses Typescript for Type Safety, this allows for a more robust backend and for maintainance to track variables in the system
 - Using MVCS architecture for the structure of the backend

 ## Functionality

 ### Authentication:
 - Users can securely log in using MSAL ([Microsoft Authentication Library](https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview)).
-- Backend handles the login request from MSAL and authenticate user
+- Backend handles the login request from MSAL and Authenticates the user

 ### Admin Features:
 - Admins have the route access to upload files.
 These files become available for all users to view and download, facilitating easy sharing and access to resources outside of the government internet.